andersrorvikknowit/dabs-with-python-ws/README.md

 ```

-Run the deploy with the databricks CLI
+Run the deployment with the databricks CLI

 ```shell
 databricks bundle deploy --target dev -p <your_profile_name>